Carleton Moore: Career

 After earning his PhD, Moore accepted a position at Wesleyan University, where he taught from 1960 to 1961.
 During this time, Moore was approached by George A. Boyd, acting on behalf of Arizona State University, to become the founding Director of ASU's Center for Meteorite Studies in the Department of Chemistry.

 From 1963 to 1987, Moore acquired thirty-five research grants from NASA, the National Science Foundation (NSF), and the United States Geological Survey (USGS) related to the study of asteroids, lunar samples, geology, and materials science.
 Moore's work provided the foundation for the continued development of the Center for Meteorite Studies as well as the growth of astrophysics and planetary geology at ASU.

 In 1969, Moore became editor of the journal Meteoritics, a position he held for twenty years as a member and fellow of the Meteoritical Society.
 In 1984, under Moore's leadership, Meteoritics won the Citation Index Impact Award.

-In 2003 Moore retired from ASU, and became a member of ASU's Emeritus College.
+In 2003, Moore retired from ASU, and became a member of ASU's Emeritus College.
 He had served as the Director for the Center for Meteorite Studies for 42 years, continuously holding the same administrative position his entire career.
 In addition, Moore was a professor in ASU's School of Molecular Sciences and the School of Earth and Space Exploration throughout his career.

+Moore died on February 10, 2023, aged 90, in Mesa, Arizona.